georgelivas/Codyfier/README.md

 ![Image of codifier](https://github.com/giorgoslivas/Codyfier/blob/master/Readme_resources/logo.png)
+## What is Codyfier?
+Is a code indenter and beautifier.
+It correctly indents your code with 4 spaces and agings the comments at the end of the longest line of code.
 ## Getting Started
 If you are using Windows follow the instructions under [Using Codifier.jar](https://github.com/giorgoslivas/Codyfier#using-codifierjar).
-If you are a Mac or linux user is easier
+If you are a Mac or linux user it is easier
 [Using Codifier.sh](https://github.com/giorgoslivas/Codyfier#using-codifiersh-recommended)
 ### Using Codifier.jar
 1. [Download](https://github.com/giorgoslivas/Codyfier/releases) the Codifier.jar
 2. Open a cmd
-3. Navigate to the correct directory
+3. Navigate to the directory where the jar file is located
 4. Then type:

 ```